Julius and Ethel Rosenberg: Artistic representations

 The song "Julius and Ethel" written by Bob Dylan in 1983 is based on the Rosenberg case.

 Images of the Rosenbergs are engraved on a memorial in Havana, Cuba.
 The accompanying caption says they were murdered.

 Pakistani poet Faiz Ahmad Faiz dedicated a poem to Julius and Ethel Rosenberg.
-Its title in Urdu is "Hum Jo Tareek Raho May Mary Gaye".
+Its title in Urdu is "Ham Jo Taareek Raahon Mein Maare Gaye".

 Turkish poet Melih Cevdet Anday also dedicated a poem in Turkish, "Anı" ("Memory"), to the Rosenbergs.

 The play and film Angels in America features the ghost of Ethel Rosenberg visiting Roy Cohn.

 The Book of Daniel, a novel by E.L.
 Doctorow, is loosely based on the trial and execution of the Rosenbergs.

-The Public Burning, a 1977 novel by Robert Coover, is a fictitious version of the public execution of the Rosenbergs in Times Square with a first-person narration by communism fighter and VP candidate Richard Nixon.
+The Public Burning, a 1977 novel by Robert Coover, tells the story of a fictitious public execution of the Rosenbergs in Times Square with a first-person narration by Communism fighter and VP candidate Richard Nixon.

+Sylvia Plath opened her 1963 novel The Bell Jar with a reference to the Rosenbergs' execution: "It was a queer, sultry summer, the summer they electrocuted the Rosenbergs...".
+The novel comes back to the topic several times.

+In the 1998 film You've Got Mail, Greg Kinnear's character is described as "the greatest living expert on Julius and Ethel Rosenberg".

+Artist Pablo Picasso presented the Rosenberg's sons Michael and Robert with a pen and ink drawing of their parents.
+It is featured on the back cover of the first edition (1975) book, The Unquiet Death of Julius & Ethel Rosenberg by Alvin H. Gooldstein.

+The couple are name checked in the lyrics of the Billy Joel song We Didn't Start The Fire.

+The execution is briefly mentioned in Maidenform, the sixth episode of the second season (2008) of Mad Men, which is set in 1962: "Whenever it's this hot, I think about that summer they executed the Rosenbergs."
+This in itself might be a reference to The Bell Jar (see earlier in this section), whose protagonist Esther Greenwood works on Madison Avenue, which is the main setting of the television series.

+In the movie Bridge of Spies, a fictional James B. Donovan explains to his children that because Julius and Ethel Rosenberg were American, they committed treason; whereas Rudolf Abel is a Russian spy, he has not.